SacredFisher/SacredFisher.github.io/_posts/ai-ml/2025-05-29-Dissecting-Attention.md

 ## Experimental Setup

 To test my hypothesis, I built a simple BERT-style transformer and trained it on IMDB sentiment analysis.
 The experimental design was straightforward but rigorous: share different combinations of attention parameters (K, Q, V) across all layers and measure how this affects both task performance and attention behavior.
-I also cribbed pretty hard from Peter Bloem’s excellent set of notes regarding attention and transformers:[^bloem]
+I also cribbed pretty hard from Peter Bloem’s excellent set of notes regarding attention and transformers[^bloem]:

 To ensure statistical reliability, I ran each condition for 30 epochs across 15 different random seeds and performed comprehensive statistical analysis (ANOVA, power analysis, t-tests).
 This approach let me distinguish real effects from random variation.